alphagov/asset-manager/README.md

 #### Application-specific environment variables

+##### AWS

 * `AWS_S3_BUCKET_NAME` - name of bucket where assets are to be stored
 * `AWS_S3_USE_VIRTUAL_HOST` - generate URLs for virtual host (requires CNAME setup for bucket)

+##### Feature flags

+At most *one* of these should be used in any given environment.
+If none of them are set then the default behaviour is for the Rails app to instruct Nginx to serve the assets from the NFS mount.

 * `PROXY_ALL_ASSET_REQUESTS_TO_S3_VIA_RAILS` - causes *all* asset requests to be proxied to S3 via the Rails app
 * `PROXY_ALL_ASSET_REQUESTS_TO_S3_VIA_NGINX` - causes *all* asset requests to be proxied to S3 via Nginx